Parsing expression grammar

 In computer science, a parsing expression grammar (PEG) is a type of analytic formal grammar, i.e. it describes a formal language in terms of a set of rules for recognizing strings in the language.
 The formalism was introduced by Bryan Ford in 2004 and is closely related to the family of top-down parsing languages introduced in the early 1970s.

 Syntactically, PEGs also look similar to context-free grammars (CFGs), but they have a different interpretation: the choice operator selects the first match in PEG, while it is ambiguous in CFG.
 This is closer to how string recognition tends to be done in practice, e.g. by a recursive descent parser.

 Unlike CFGs, PEGs cannot be ambiguous; a string has exactly one valid parse tree or none.
 It is conjectured that there exist context-free languages that cannot be recognized by a PEG, but this is not yet proven.
-PEGs are well-suited to parsing computer languages (and artificial human languages such as Lojban), but not natural languages where the performance of PEG algorithms is comparable to general CFG algorithms such as the Earley algorithm.
+PEGs are well-suited to parsing computer languages (and artificial human languages such as Lojban) where multiple interpretation alternatives can be disambiguated locally, but are less likely to be useful for parsing natural languages where disambiguation may have to be global.

 Definition

+A parsing expression is a kind of pattern that each string may either match or not match.
+In case of a match, there is a unique prefix of the string (which may be the whole string, the empty string, or something in between) which has been consumed by the parsing expression; this prefix is what one would usually think of as having matched the expression.
+However, whether a string matches a parsing expression may (because of look-ahead predicates) depend on parts of it which come after the consumed part.
+A parsing expression language is a set of all strings that match some specific parsing expression.

+A parsing expression grammar is a collection of named parsing expressions, which may reference each other.
+The effect of one such reference in a parsing expression is as if the whole referenced parsing expression was given in place of the reference.
+A parsing expression grammar also has a designated starting expression; a string matches the grammar if it matches its starting expression.

+An element of a string matched is called a terminal symbol, or terminal for short.
+Likewise the names assigned to parsing expressions are called nonterminal symbols, or nonterminals for short.
+These terms would be descriptive for generative grammars, but in the case of parsing expression grammars they are merely terminology, kept mostly because of being near ubiquitous in discussions of parsing algorithms.

 Syntax

-Formally, a parsing expression grammar consists of: